SyedWasiHaider/blog/_posts/2015-7-12-XamarinViews.md

 Hello!

-I've played with Xamarin on Android quite a bit recently.
-If you don't what Xamarin is and you're interested in cross-platform development, you should definitely check it out: [Xamarin](http://xamarin.com)
+I've been playing with Xamarin on Android quite a bit recently.
+If you don't know what Xamarin is and you're interested in cross-platform development, you should definitely check it out: [Xamarin](http://xamarin.com)

 ### Custom Views